csse-uoft/city-digital-twin/scripts/README.md

 ## ✅ Final Notes
+- There is each individual markdown file that explain how to update the script.
 - Check docker and docker-compose is install and up-to-date.
 Tested working verison: `Docker version 28.0.1, build 068a01e` and `Docker Compose version v2.24.2`
 - Ensure Docker and Docker Compose are installed and running.
 - GraphDB is optional if you're only testing frontend/backend.